Fred-Evif/Matilda/source/Hyper-tun.rst

 Tunable hyperparameters
 -------------------------------------------------------

-Details of the classes and functions of these hyperparamters could be viewed in the sections of :doc:`Guide`.
+More details of the classes and functions of these hyperparamters could be viewed in the sections of :doc:`Guide`.

 Tuning strategies and methods
 -------------------------------------------------------